-During the first re-certification and current re-certification, the developer repeated all the tests done during the baseline evaluation.
+During the current re-evaluation, the developer repeated all the tests done during the baseline evaluation.

 During baseline evaluation, for the testing performed by the evaluators, the developer provided samples and a test environment.
 The evaluators reproduced a selection of the developer tests, as well as a small number of test cases designed by the evaluator.
-Small subset of tests were repeated by the evaluator in this re-certification.
+No tests were repeated by the evaluator in the current re-evaluation.